esviji/esviji/README.md

 - Current game persistence: close your browser and resume your game when you return
 - Full off-line support

 This game came out of my mind 20 years ago thanks to the great platform that were [HP 48 calculators](http://en.wikipedia.org/wiki/HP-48_series) (I've had 3 of them).
-I loved playing Bubble Bobble, Tetris and other casual game on my HP, but was also eager to develop my own game (a sily habit I have to develop games to discover new platforms/languages), and came with this idea of a kind of mashup of Tetris and Bubble Bobble.
+I loved playing Puzzle Bobble, Tetris and other casual game on my HP, but was also eager to develop my own game (a sily habit I have to develop games to discover new platforms/languages), and came with this idea of a kind of mashup of Puzzle Bobble and other games.

 I never found a satisfying name for this game, so I now took "esviji", a word game on "SVG".